org-tigris-jsapar/jsapar/docs/Introduction.md

 It is important though that if you provide `<cell>` elements for such a schema, the cell names need to match exactly what is specified in the header line.
 Matching is case sensitive.

-Providing default values for missing columns is a good example of where you would need to add `<cell>` elements.
+You may for instance provide default values for missing columns or specify that a cell is mandatory by adding a `<cell>` element for that column.

 When composing, if `firstlineasschema="true"` then the output will be produced according to the cell layout of the schema and with an additional header line with the name of the cells as specified by the schema.
 So in this case it is important that all the cells are present